bhuveetech/PythonCorporateTraining/README.md

 # PythonCorporateTraining
-This project is for practicing Python concepts with examples
+This project is for practicing Python concepts with example